ClementNerma/Rave/docs/books/hybrid.md

 The problem is: if we simply declare the array with `let` or `val`, we will create a `Vehicle[1000]` instance that will be filled with vehicles later.
 So this will generate 1000 instances of the `Vehicle` class at the same time the array is declared, and then we will make again 1000 instances in our `if` block.
 Performances are so divided by 2.

 In order to avoid this problem, we can declare the array using an optional type.
-When the resource is declared, only an array instance is created, and we will only instanciate the vehicles in our conditional block, so "only" 1000 instances of `Vehicle` will be created, instead of 2000 with the previous method - this near to doubles the performances.
+When the resource is declared, only an array instance is created, and we will only instanciate the vehicles in our conditional block, so 'only' 1000 instances of `Vehicle` will be created, instead of 2000 with the previous method - this near to doubles the performances.

 Here is how it works: